tarantool/doc/doc/book/admin/instance_config.rst

 To package the ready application, use the :ref:`tt pack <tt-pack>` command.
 This command can create an installable DEB/RPM package or generate ``.tgz`` archive.

-The structure below reflects the content of the packed ``.tgz`` archive for the `sharded_cluster <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/sharding/instances.enabled/sharded_cluster>`_ application:
+The structure below reflects the content of the packed ``.tgz`` archive for the `sharded_cluster_crud <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/sharding/instances.enabled/sharded_cluster_crud>`_ application:

 .. code-block:: console